 Sooner or later, everyone who works in design hears something along the lines of but we’re all designers – usually from a Project Manager who didn’t agree with the designer and wanted to go in a different direction.

 Everyone designs.
 But not everyone designs well.
 Not everyone has the skill to put the pieces together in a way that’s not only useful and usable, but elegant and beautiful as well.
 Not everyone has the ability to step out of their own perspective to see the world how someone else – the user – will see the world and to design for that world view.
-Not everyone has the knowledge of how the human body and mind work, and how its quirks influence the way the user interacts with products and designs.
+Not everyone has the knowledge of how the human body and mind work, and how its quirks influence the way the users interact with products and designs.

 Many years ago, I was working in consumer electronics when blue LEDs became widely available – they were the cool, new thing and everyone wanted to use them.
 At the time I was working on a DVD player with a project manager who was particularly enamored of them, and he was delighted when our industrial designers added a long, thin blue LED that sat just above the DVD tray door.